metarush/log-once/README.md

 ## Viewing logs

 A UI to view the logs is not included in this package.
-You can simply use whatever database admin tool you're using if you're using PDO logger.
+You can simply use whatever database admin tool you're using if you're using PDO logger, or manually view the file system, if you're using the File system logger.